tametsi/ligas/README.md

 > LIGAS - Time measurement made easy!

-LIGAS let's you easily measure the round times of various runners by clicking on them.
-Export the data at the end and you're finished!
+LIGAS is a tool to simplify the measurement and managment of round times during a competition.

 ## Setup